We are crying.

 We wipe the tears away.

-We grocery shop with masks, speak to no one, avoid the crowded aisles, sanitize our hands and our cart and our food and the car and our hands again and again.
+We still grocery shop with our masks on, we see friends and family and try to keep everyone safe and healthy.
 And we pray that we are doing it all correctly.
 And then we get into the car and cry, because it’s the best place to cry.

 But at the end of this day and every day, we are moms so we soothe each other’s fears, offer comfort to our parents, kids and friends.
 We dry our own tears and everyone else’s.
 We stay strong for our families and for yours.
 This is when our strength matters.
 We know that.

 And we remind ourselves that times like these are the making of both individuals and of a generation.
 This is where and how resilience is forged.
 This is only a fraction of what the “greatest generation” did and we are, after all, their descendants.
 We’ve got this.

 The Grown and Flown book is here – with chapters on health, mental health and how to raise your teen to adulthood, while staying close as a family.